 Thailand is dominant in Southeast Asian birding.
 The abundance of tropical birds is unmatched by her neighboring countries.
 It's convenient and the birds are plentiful.
 Khao Sok National Park is our primary birding destination and certainly one of the most unique bird watching hotspots in southern Thailand.
 Khao Sok is also the hornbill capital of Southern Thailand.
 Kingfishers and rare raptors are common there.

 The other destinations we offer are in Phang Nga Province.
 There are multiple combinations available in a variety of different habitats.
+Check out our recent bird sightings page.
+Click here to see our birding tour price list.

 Experienced birders will certainly add birds to their life lists too.